Occupational Therapy Assistant: AAS

 At the completion of the program, students are expected to:

-15. exhibit ethical and professional conduct in accordance with the principles, code of ethics, and the core values and attitudes established by AOTA.
+9. exhibit ethical and professional conduct in accordance with the core values and code of ethics established by the American Occupational Therapy Association.

 Program of Study